-- our ability to set a price we believe is fair for our products, if approved; - our ability to obtain and maintain market acceptance by the medical community and patients; - · our ability to generate revenues and achieve profitability; and - the availability of capital.
+- our ability to set a price we believe is fair for our products, if approved; - our ability to obtain and maintain market acceptance by the medical community and patients; - our ability to generate revenues and achieve profitability; and - the availability of capital.

 We cannot be sure that coverage and reimbursement will be available for any potential product candidate that we may commercialize and, if reimbursement is available, what the level of reimbursement will be.
 Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
 If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not successfully commercialize any product candidate for which we obtain marketing approval.
+Even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.